 The Admin Console is a GUI dashboard that allows you to administer RU Server and monitor currently active and idle Viewers and Hosts connected to the Server.
 You can also use the Admin Console menu to open the Server's address book manager.

 Auto-import is a feature available with the self-hosted server.
-When this feature is enabled, remote Hosts that connect to your self-hosted server are automatically added to the specified folder in your server address book as connections:
+When this feature is enabled, remote Hosts that connect to your self-hosted server are automatically added to the specified folder in your server address book as new connections:

 You can use a Host located in your local network to broker connection to other Hosts in the same network.
 This is also known as a cascade connection.
-Instead of exposing each PC to the outside world you can only allow access to a single Host PC and make it an intermediary for connecting to other Hosts in the LAN.
+Instead of exposing each PC to the outside world you can only allow access to a single Host PC and use it as intermediary for connecting to other Hosts in the same LAN.
 Learn more...

 Custom server security is one of the four authorization methods available in Remote Utilities.
 Using this method you sign in on your self-hosted server in your Viewer app and can further access your remote Hosts in one click without entering access credentials.
 Learn how to set up custom server security...